max-allen/OS/notes/dst-quick-reference.md

 - Constant time access to elements provided the index is known (efficient random access).
 - Space efficient as it doesn't use pointers.
-- Contigous allocation allows for better memory locality and cache performance.
+- Contiguous allocation allows for better memory locality and cache performance.

 **Drawbacks**:
 - Less efficient, complex insertion in comparison to Linked Lists.